 Watch wildlife on a boat tour of Lake Naivasha

 The early morning wake-up was worth it to take a boat tour on the serene freshwater Lake Naivasha.
-The endless amount of wildlife was unreal; mummy and baby giraffe walked across the lake in front of us, we spotted paras, water bucks, wildebeest and families of submerged hippos.
+The endless amount of wildlife was unreal; mummy and baby giraffe walked across the lake in front of us, and we spotted paras, waterbucks, wildebeest and families of submerged hippos.
 The hippos spend all day wallowing in the water and come out at night to feed, apparently, they can run faster than humans so I was happier in the boat.
 Let’s not forget, the immense about of birds such as the African spoonbill and the black herons at the edge of the water or in the trees.

 Not only is the lake breathtakingly beautiful but it is famous for a couple more reasons; it is the former home of Joy Adamson, the author of Born Free, and the rangers tell us that the animals were brought there for the making of the film, Out of Africa, hence the reason why there are no predators amongst them.